sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### The hash-entry Array

-CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" using the hash-entry member (label 58).
+CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" using the hash member (index 7) and the corresponding hash-entry type.

 ~~~~ CDDL
 hash-entry = [